 You can specify different filenames for any of the files.
-Here are some examples: [+]
+See examples.. [+]

-localization -u "wfmLOCALIZED.war"

-The web archive is named wfmLOCALIZED.war.
+localization -u "wfmLOCALIZED.war" The web archive is named wfmLOCALIZED.war.
 You can specify names for the properties files.
-For example:

-localization -x -a "agentORIGINAL.txt"

-localization -u -s "supervisorREVISED.txt"
+For example: localization -x -a "agentORIGINAL.txt" localization -u -s "supervisorREVISED.txt"